willbamford/node-canvas-aws-lambda-example/README.md

-# DEPRECATED - now this no longer works (since AWS Lambda upgraded from Node 0.10 to Node 4.3+)
+# DEPRECATED - this no longer works (since AWS Lambda upgraded from Node 0.10 to Node 4.3+)

 # Node canvas AWS Lambda example